 Take your new headset flying and make sure it's the right choice for you.
-If you're not thrilled, return the headset to us within 30 days and in the same condition in which you received it - we'll exchange it for another headset or refund your money.
+If you're not thrilled, return the headset to us within 60 days and in the same condition in which you received it - we'll exchange it for another headset or refund your money.
 There's no paperwork and no hassle.
-And all headsets qualify for Free Shipping!
 Just another reason why Sporty's is the #1 headset dealer in aviation.

 Buy Now, Pay Later

 A headset is a major investment, and now there's an easy way to make paying for it a little more convenient.
 For a limited time, PayPal Credit is offering no payments and no interest if paid in full in 6 months on purchases of $99 or more.
 Just choose the PayPal option at checkout.
 Learn Here

 Which cable do I need?

 Most headsets come in multiple cable configurations.
 Choosing the right one is pretty easy, it just depends on what type of aircraft you fly:

 - Battery powered, twin plugs - this is by far the most common style, with separate microphone and headphone plugs (so-called PJ plugs).
 Almost every airplane ever built has these two plugs in the panel, so these headsets are universal.
 The only downside is that, for ANR headsets, you will need to use AA batteries to power the headset.

 - Aircraft powered, 6-pin plug - the second most popular style, sometimes called the "LEMO plug," requires no batteries since it is powered by the panel.
 This is convenient, but it does require the 6-pin plug to be installed in the panel.
 While many newer airplanes come with this option, most older airplanes do not.
 For these applications, you'll need to have your avionics shop wire in the plug - not a big job, but not something pilots can do on their own.